lohedges/latuxit/README.md

 ## About
-`latuxit` is a a command-line Linux clone of the excellent Mac OS X program [LaTeXiT](http://pierre.chachatelier.fr/latexit) allowing the creation of cropped LaTeX typset equations in both PDF and PostScript format.
+`latuxit` is a a command-line Linux clone of the excellent Mac OS X program [LaTeXiT](http://pierre.chachatelier.fr/latexit).
+It provides a simple means of creating cropped LaTeX typset equations in both PDF and PostScript format.

 The program is a simple Bash script that requires no dependencies outside of the standard Tex Live core (other than Ghostscript for additional PostScript support).